Editorial Policies

 • Accept submission:

 The decision is usually made after one or several peer review round(s).
 The accepted manuscript is forwarded to the production team to prepare the final version of the manuscript for publication on the CTA website.
 Authors have the opportunity to make final minor changes during the proofreading stage.
-The final version of the manuscript is published in a current (or special) issue; review reports are not posted with the published papers.
+The final version of the manuscript is published in a current (or special) issue; since 2025, the journal follows a transparent peer-review policy.
+This means that for accepted manuscripts, all reviewers' comments as well as authors' responses will be published online as a supplement.

 • Revisions required: